Chunhyangga: Story Themes

+Another theme present is that of Han, the concept of longstanding suffering and resentment in Korean people due to the group's history of oppression.
+Chunhyang is tortured by her oppressor and endures deep suffering, a euphemism for the Han that Koreans have faced throughout their existence.

 Modern adaptations

-The story has been made into films over a dozen times, most recently as Im Kwon-taek's Chunhyang in 2000.
-It was also the basis of the successful Korean romantic comedy series Delightful Girl Choon-Hyang.
+The story has been adapted into films, the most recent being Im Kwon-taek's Chunhyang in 2000.
+It was also the basis of the successful Korean romantic comedy series Sassy Girl Chun-hyang.

 It has also been converted to a successful children's musical, performed in English by Theater Seoul entirely by children and youth.
 This show has been brought to the Edinburgh Fringe Festival twice, once to the Underbelly (2006) and once to C venues (2007).

 Legend of Chun Hyang, a manga by Clamp, is loosely based on this story.

 Sugar Rush Ride, a single by South Korean boy band Tomorrow x Together (Big Hit Music, 2023) borrows some of its lyrics from Chunhyangga.

+The couple also appeared in the Korean/Japanese manhwa Shin angyo onshi adapting story parts of the original song.